react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-actions.md

 );
 ```

-In a [stack navigator](stack-navigator.md), calling `navigate` with a screen name will result in different behavior based on if the screen is already present or not.
-If the screen is already present in the stack's history, it'll go back to that screen and remove any screens after that.
-If the screen is not present, it'll push a new screen.

-By default, the screen is identified by its name.
-But you can also customize it to take the params into account by using the [`getId`](screen.md#getid) prop.
+In a stack navigator ([stack](stack-navigator.md) or [native stack](native-stack-navigator.md)), calling `navigate` with a screen name will have the following behavior:

+- If you're already on a screen with the same name, it will update its params and not push a new screen.
+- If you're on a different screen, it will push the new screen onto the stack.
+- If the [`getId`](screen.md#getid) prop is specified, and another screen in the stack has the same ID, it will navigate to that screen and update its params instead.

+The `navigate` action can also accepts an object as the argument with the following properties:

+- `name` - _string_ - A destination name of the screen in the current or a parent navigator
+- `params` - _object_ - Params to use for the destination route.
+- `merge` - _boolean_ - Whether we should merge the params of the current route with the provided `params`.
+Defaults to `false`.
+- `path` - _string_ - The path (from deep link or universal link) to associate with the screen.

 ### reset